Skip to Content

 day 2

 The next morning we went to Blue Star Donut for breakfast.
-Donuts — the unspoken travel essentials for women, am I right?
+Donuts — the unspoken travel essentials, am I right?

 I presented my napkin, and they were more than happy to give me my donut without any waste.